-• Empowered the state to consider the unfilled reserved vacancies of a year as a separate class of vacancies to be filled up in any succeeding year or years.
-Such class of vacancies are not to be combined with the vacancies of the year in which they are being filled up to determine the ceiling of 50 per cent reservation on total number of vacancies of that year.
-In brief, this amendment ended the 50 per cent ceiling on reservation in backlog vacancies.
+Empowered the state to consider the unfilled reserved vacancies of a year as a separate class of vacancies to be filled up in any succeeding year or years.
+Such class of vacancies are not to be combined with the

 It was in 1990 that the V.P.
 Singh Government declared reservation of 27% government jobs for the OBCs.